Whiz: A Fast and Flexible Data Analytics System: Compute-Centric Vs. Data-Driven

-However, with \name{}, a job can adapt to run time dynamics as data is managed independently(\secref{sec:data_org}), which allows parallelism for downstream compute to be late-bound (\secref{es:formulation}).
-That is, optimal parallelism is determined {\em transparently} by \name{} based on the location and volume of data to minimize skew and shuffle.
-Also, each task is provisioned resources proportional to the data it needs to process leading to resource efficiency.
+With \name{}, because runtime data is managed independently (\secref{sec:data_org}), compute and parallelism for downstream stages can be {\em late-bound} (\secref{es:formulation}).
+Based on the actual volume of runtime data, and the current resources, we determine how many tasks to launch and how to provision them.
+This controls data skew, and provisions task resources proportional to the data to be processed.

-\textbf{Idling due to compute-driven scheduling: } Modern schedulers~\cite{yarn,drf} decide when to launch tasks for a stage based on the static computation structure.
+\textbf{Idling due to compute-driven scheduling:} Modern schedulers~\cite{yarn,drf} decide when to launch tasks for a stage based on the static computation structure.
 When a stage's computation is commutative+associative, schedulers launch its tasks once 90\% of all tasks in upstream stages complete~\cite{tez}.
-However, the remaining 10\% producers can take long to complete (e.g., due to data skew) resulting in tasks idling.
+But the remaining 10\% producers can take long to complete~\cite{mantri} resulting in tasks idling.

-Idling is more common in the streaming setting where downstream tasks are continuously waiting for data from upstream tasks.
-For e.g., consider a streaming job whose Stage 2 computes and outputs the median for every 100 records received.
-Thus, it idles, as it can't emit any output until it has received 100 records from Stage 1; as a result the tasks in downstream {\em also} idle for a long time.
-A similar situation arises in graph processing where a task waits for all messages from the previous iteration before proceeding with computation for the current iteration.
+Idling is worse in streaming, where consumer tasks are continuously waiting for data from upstream tasks.
+E.g., consider the streaming job in Fig.~\ref{fig:sample-streaming-job}.
+Stage 2 computes and outputs the median for every 100 records received.
+Between computation, S2's tasks stay idle.
+As a result, the tasks in the downstream S3 stage {\em also} lay idle.
+To avoid idling, tasks should be scheduled {\em only when, and only as long as, relevant input is available}.
+Above, computation should be launched only after $\ge 100$ records have been generated by an S1 task.

-Ideally, tasks should be scheduled {\em only when relevant input is available}.
-This depends both on the computation logic and the data it consumes.
-In the above example, computation should be launched only after $\ge 100$ records have been generated by an upstream task.
-As another e.g., if computation is commutative+associate, it is reasonable to ``eagerly'' launch tasks to process intermediate data as long as enough data has been generated to process in one batch and exit once done.
+Likewise, in batch analytics, if computation is commutative+associate, it is beneficial to ``eagerly'' launch tasks to process intermediate data whenever enough data has been generated to process in one batch, and exit soon after done.

-This is naturally achievable with \name{}, given its support for programmable monitoring to collect data statistics and for scheduling computation in a data-driven manner via events which identify whether relevant data has been generated and launch tasks (by providing the $StageDataReadyTriggerImpl$ in the $createStage$ API).
 This is challenging to achieve today due to compute-driven scheduling and lack of data visibility.

+Idling is easily avoided with \name{}: programmable monitoring aids runtime data statistics collection; when statistics indicate that relevant data has been generated, events are triggered, aiding launch of relevant tasks.